 SOURCE: U.S. Department of Education, National Center for Education Statistics.
-(2012).
-Digest of Education Statistics, 2011 (NCES 2012–001), Table 56.
+(2016).
+Primary Early Care and Education Arrangements and Achievement at Kindergarten Entry (NCES 2016-070).

 Related Tables and Figures: (Listed by Release Date)